Skip to main content

 • The relevant clinical indication for adults (or teenagers) with hypertrophic cardiomyopathy is:

-• The relevant clinical indication for younger patients for whom a syndromic diagnosis is considered is:
+• The relevant clinical indication for younger patients (with onset <12 years of age) with unexplained cardiomyopathy, or for individuals of any age in whom a syndromic diagnosis is considered, is:

 • Consider mimics of hypertrophic cardiomyopathy if there is strong clinical suspicion of familial amyloidosis or neuromuscular, mitochondrial, metabolic or malformation syndromes.
 In these conditions, LV hypertrophy appears in association with other features.

-• For WGS-based tests, you will need to:
+• For tests that are undertaken using WGS, including R135, you will need to:

-• complete an NHS GMS record of discussion form for each person being tested – for example, if you are undertaking trio testing of an affected individual and their parents, you will need three of these forms (see How to complete a record of discussion form for support); and
+• complete an NHS GMS RoD form for each person being tested – for example, if you are undertaking trio testing of an affected individual and their parents, you will need three RoD forms (see How to complete a RoD form for support); and

-• submit parental samples alongside the proband’s sample (this is trio testing) to aid interpretation, especially for the larger WGS panels (where this is not possible, for example because one or both parents are unavailable for testing, the proband may be submitted as a singleton).
+• note that, when testing in children, you should submit parental samples alongside the child’s sample to aid interpretation, especially for the larger WGS panels (where this is not possible, for example because the child is in care or the parents are unavailable for testing, the child may be submitted as a singleton).

 • Information about patient eligibility and test indications was correct at the time of writing.
 When requesting a test, please refer to the National Genomic Test Directory to confirm the right test for your patient.